deepin-community/fastfetch/README.md

 Fastfetch uses the JSONC (or JSON with comments) for configuration.
 [See Wiki for detail](https://github.com/fastfetch-cli/fastfetch/wiki/Configuration).
 There are some premade config files in [`presets`](presets), including the ones used for the screenshots above.
 You can load them using `-c <filename>`.
 Those files can serve as examples of the configuration syntax.

-Logos can be heavily customized too; see the [logo documentation](https://github.com/fastfetch-cli/fastfetch/wiki/Logo-options) for more information.
+Logos can also be heavily customized; see the [logo documentation](https://github.com/fastfetch-cli/fastfetch/wiki/Logo-options) for more information.

 ## Packaging